How to Compare Two Excel Sheets to Find Missing Data (7 Methods)

 Applying VLOOKUP Function to Compare Two Excel Sheets to Find Missing Data

-• Then, double-click on the Fill Handle icon to copy the formula up to cell D14.
+• Double-click the Fill Handle icon to copy the formula up to cell D14.

 Applying VLOOKUP Function to Compare Two Excel Sheets to Find Missing Data

-So, we can say that our formula worked effectively, and we were able to compare two Excel sheets to find missing data.
+Thus, our formula effectively compared the two Excel sheets to find missing data.

-Here, the data available in the range of cells B5:C14 is the value of sheet T-1.
-We use the VLOOKUP function, which will look for the Case ID of sheet T-1 and show the corresponding value of sheet T-2.
-As the cells C9 and C13 of sheets T-2 are blank, the formula returns us zero (0).
+In the range of cells B5:C14, we have data from sheet T-1.
+We utilize the VLOOKUP function, which searches for the Case ID from sheet T-1 and retrieves the corresponding value from sheet T-2.
+Since cells C9 and C13 in sheet T-2 are blank, the formula returns a value of zero (0).

 Read More: How to Filter Missing Data in Excel